felipenoris/XLSX.jl/docs/src/formatting.md

 - `:duplicateValues`

 Each of these formatting types needs a set of keyword options to fully define its operation.
-For example, the `:cellIs` type needs an `operator` keyword, set to define the test to make to determine whether or not to apply the formatting.
-Valid `operator` values are:
+This can be exemplified by considering the `:cellIs` type.
+Like the other conditional formats in this group, `:cellIs` needs an `operator` keyword to define the test to make to determine whether or not to apply the formatting.
+Valid `operator` values for `:cellIs` are:

 - `greaterThan`     (cell >  `value`)
 - `greaterEqual`    (cell >= `value`)